 What is Sever’s Disease?

 Sever’s Disease, also known as calcaneal apophysitis, is inflammation of the heel.
 More specifically, it’s inflammation of the growth plate of the heel.
-It occurs in growing children, and presents itself as heel pain that ranges from mild to severe.
+It occurs in growing children, and presents itself as heel pain in kids that ranges from mild to severe.

 Not every growing child experiences Sever’s Disease.
 It’s most common in children who are very active.
 Have an active child experiencing a growth spurt?
 His/her chances of Sever’s Disease increases.

-Your doctor probably shared that the only Sever’s Disease Treatment is ice and rest.
+Your doctor probably shared that the only Sever’s Disease treatment is ice and rest.
 While this is partly true, there are numerous other things you can do to help decrease your child’s pain and get him/her back to playing.
 This is where I should mention that I am not a doctor.
-I can only share the Sever’s Disease Treatment plan that worked for my son, who was desperate to get back on the pitch.
+I can only share the Sever’s Disease treatment plan that worked for my son, who was desperate to get back on the pitch.

 Our Sever’s Disease Experience